webrecorder/wacz-auth-spec/spec.md

 3) Read the first certificate in `domainCert` certificate chain and validate that `signature` is a valid signature of `hash` using the public key of the certificate.
 4) Verify that the `domain` matches the subjectName of the `domainCert` TLS certificate.
+5) Verify that the TLS certificate used is no older than a time range, eg. used within 48-hours of its 'not valid before' date. (recommended).
-5) Read the first certificate of `timestampCert` certificate chain and validate that the `timeSignature` is a valid RFC 3161 timestamp signature of
+6) Read the first certificate of `timestampCert` certificate chain and validate that the `timeSignature` is a valid RFC 3161 timestamp signature of
 `signature`
-6) Validate that the `created` date is within 10 minutes of the signed timestamp in `timeSignature`
+7) Validate that the `created` date is within 10 minutes of the signed timestamp in `timeSignature`
-7) Verify trust of the `domainCert` certificate chain by checking trusted root list.
+8) Verify trust of the `domainCert` certificate chain by checking trusted root list.
 (Optionally, check for certificate revokation in Certificate Transparency logs).
-8) Verify trust of the `timestampCert` certificate chain by checking trusted root list.
+9) Verify trust of the `timestampCert` certificate chain by checking trusted root list.
-9) Optional: if `crossSignedCert` is provided, check that it has same public key as `domainCert`, and check this chain in trusted root list.
+10) Optional: if `crossSignedCert` is provided, check that it has same public key as `domainCert`, and check this chain in trusted root list.
 Or, if `domainCert` is not trusted, use this trust path instead of `domainCert`.

 ### Verification of Partially loaded WACZ